 The Pacific Coastal Highway travels alongside 125 kilometres (77 miles) of white, sandy beaches, but it’s not just sun and surf that make this part of New Zealand such a popular holiday spot with both Kiwis and international visitors.

 With a mild climate all year round and outstanding landscapes, this region has many outdoor activities and scenic attractions to accompany its rich culture.
-Just offshore, Whakaari, known as White Island – New Zealand’s only active marine volcano – offers visitors the chance to experience a geological wonder.

 The Bay of Plenty offers some of the country's most spectacular scenery and many ways to enjoy the pristine scenery and natural wonders.
 Visitors also enjoy exploring the Bay’s Māori heritage and pre-European roots.